ManuelBuenAbad/graphare/README.md

 GraPhaRe
 -----------------------------------

-This code has been written in Wolfram language using Mathematica 12.0 by Manuel A. Buen-Abad and Jae Hyeok Chang (April 2022).
+This code has been written in Wolfram language using Mathematica 12.0 by Manuel A. Buen-Abad and Jae Hyeok Chang (2022).